gikosmo/patras-pm-network/README.md

-# Patras PM network — PurpleAir sensor QC agent
+# Patras PM network — PurpleAir sensor QC

 Downloads daily PM2.5 data for every PurpleAir sensor in the Patras network, checks each sensor's two internal channels (A and B) against each other with